Sydney Hospital

-Sydney Hospital is a major hospital in Australia, located on Macquarie Street in the Sydney central business district.
+Sydney Hospital, historically known as the Rum Hospital, is a major hospital in Sydney, Australia, located on Macquarie Street in the Sydney central business district.
 It is the oldest hospital in Australia, dating back to 1788, and has been at its current location since 1811.
 It first received the name Sydney Hospital in 1881.

 Currently the hospital comprises 113 inpatient beds.
 There are about 400 staff members.
 Specialist services attract patients from all over New South Wales.
 It specialises in ophthalmology and hand surgery and is a referral hospital for patients requiring these services.
 It also houses a rudimentary 6-bed Emergency Department.

 Sydney Hospital became a teaching hospital of the University of Sydney in 1909.
 Sydney Hospital is associated with Sydney Medical School of the University of Sydney through the Discipline of Clinical Ophthalmology and Eye Health and Save Sight Institute.
 It is also the location of a number of research institutes associated with the University, including the Heart Research Institute, the Centenary Institute for Cancer Medicine and Cell Biology, the Kanematsu Memorial Institute of Pathology and the General Endocrinology Group.